-The price ranges from, 15 to 75+ euro per. bag you check in!
+The price ranges from, 15 to 75+ euro per. a bag you check in!
 So if you can manage with just a small backpack/carry-on, you save a ton of money.

-I traveled Norway – Portugal – Spain – Ireland – Norway with only hand luggage a while back, and all 4 flights, combined, only costed me 60 euros.
+I traveled Norway – Portugal – Spain – Ireland – Norway with only hand luggage a while back, and all 4 flights, combined, only cost me 60 euros.
 Compare this to the 240 euros it would have cost me by checking in my luggage, it’s clear to see how much this can help your budget.

 As I always say, “Travel Light!”

 On my Europe trips, I use and recommend my Jack Wolfskin crosswind 26.

 Good quality, nice and light backpack I can count on (..unlike my former piece-of-shit-bag, Osprey!)